 Dr. Finland served as the first president of the Infectious Diseases Society of America and was a key figure in the establishment of the Interscience Conference on Antimicrobial Agents and Chemotherapy.

-NFID is now accepting online nominations for the 2024 Maxwell Finland Award for Scientific Achievement.
-Nominations are due February 20, 2024.
+NFID is no longer accepting nominations for the 2024 Maxwell Finland Award for Scientific Achievement.
+Online nominations for 2025 Awards will open in Fall 2024.